veit/python-basics-tutorial/docs/libs/distribution.rst

 ``setup.py``
 ~~~~~~~~~~~~

-A minimal and yet functional :download:`dataprep/setup.py` looks like this, for
+A minimal and yet functional :download:`dataprep/setup.py` can look like this,
-example:
+for example:

 .. literalinclude:: dataprep/setup.py
    :language: python